pdehaan/learningpathways/theming.md

     A quick introduction to Sass - a powerful extension to CSS3, and Compass - a CSS authoring framework.

     See how using Sass & Compass can help to simplify your workflow, make changes & revisions easier, and impress your colleagues with newfound stylesheet wizardry.

+- **(Community)** [The Ecstasy and Agony of Compass Sprite Generation, Part 1](http://blog.teamtreehouse.com/the-ecstasy-and-agony-of-compass-sprite-generation-part-1) <small style='color:#aaa;'>&mdash; _Tracy Rotton (blog.teamtreehouse.com)_ on December 21, 2012</small>
+    CSS preprocessors have become increasingly popular in recent years because of their capacity to do a lot of the most tedious parts of CSS for you automatically.

+- **(Community)** [The Ecstasy and Agony of Compass Sprite Generation, Part 2](http://blog.teamtreehouse.com/the-ecstasy-and-agony-of-compass-sprite-generation-part-2) <small style='color:#aaa;'>&mdash; _Tracy Rotton (blog.teamtreehouse.com)_ on January 9, 2013</small>
+    In the [first part of our tutorial on Compass sprites](http://blog.teamtreehouse.com/the-ecstasy-and-agony-of-compass-sprite-generation-part-1), I showed you how awesome it was that we could make Compass do all the hard work for us by simply throwing our icons into their own folder and telling Compass what we wanted to do.
+If it were only that easy all the time.

 ## Other